 Group by User-Level Properties

 How does it work?

 Heap automatically captures certain user properties, such as date first seen and other initial properties.
 A full list of all properties which are automatically captured is available in Autocaptured Data.
-You can also define additional properties, such as account type, LTV, and more using our addUserProperties API.
+You can also create additional properties, such as account type, LTV, and more using our addUserProperties API.

-To segment your analysis by one or more of these user-level properties, simply click the + Add Group By button and select your property.
+To segment your analysis by one or more of these user-level properties, click the + Add Group By button and select your property.

 Why is this powerful?

 Grouping by a user-level property allows you to get an in-depth picture of who is using your product.

 As an example, within Heap, there are six analysis tools.
 Using a multi-metric chart, we can compare how frequently each of these features is used, which helps our product team prioritize which features to work on.